willardharris/balena-ads-b/README.md

 ### Alternative A: Port an existing RadarBox receiver
 If you have previously set up a RadarBox receiver and want to port it to Balena, you only have to do the following steps:

  1. Head back to the Balena dashboard and your device's page.
-Click on the *Device Variables*-button – *Vx*.
+Click on the *Device Variables*-button.
 Add a variable named `RADARBOX_KEY` and paste the value of your existing RadarBox key, e.g. `546b69e69b4671a742b82b10c674cdc1`.
 To get your key, issue the following command at your current RadarBox device: `sudo rbfeeder --showkey --no-start`.
- 2. Restart the *radarbox* application under *Services* by clicking the "cycle" icon next to the service name.
+ 2. Restart the *radarbox* service under *Services* by clicking the "cycle" icon next to the service name.

 ### Alternative B: Setup a new RadarBox receiver
 If you have not previously set up a RadarBox receiver that you want to reuse, do the following steps: